Top 3 Components of a Healthy Security Program

 2. The functional capability of the security program

 Any healthy security program, regardless of its structure, must be able to perform 4 core functions on a repeatable basis:

-- Established through a suite of security policies, standards, as well as, program and process documentation.
+- The benchmark is established through a suite of security policies, standards, as well as program and process documentation

-- Processes for consistently measuring the environment against the benchmark
+- Establish processes to consistently measure the environment against the benchmark

-- Managed through the security risk management program for the organization
+- Measurement is done through the security risk management program for the organization

 - Enables management to make informed decisions

-- Supports the business in the implementation of their security remediation activities as required.
+- Support the business in the implementation of their security remediation activities as required

 3. Establishes and manages the security architecture for the organization